torano111/GameplayAbilitySystemExtension/README.md

 The project is developed with Unreal Engine 5.4

+# Content
+Plugins/GameplayAbilitySystemExtension: Core elements in this project.
+Copy this and dependencies to your project.
+Plugins/ModularGameplayActors: GameplayAbilitySystemExtension plugin depends on this.
+Other content like Source/ and Content/: Example and test content.
+You don't need these unless you want to see examples.

 # Features
 - **single-player projects only**: For multiplayer projects, why don't you just use Lyra?
 - InputAction-GameplayAbility binding system from Lyra (InputConfig and AbilitySet).
 There are also PawnData and AbilityTagRelationshipMapping.